 You should also see if there’s a way for you to be smarter about who you assign leads to.
 If you work in a consultancy that services a wide variety of industries, it would be smart to send the lead that works in aviation to someone who has spoken or worked with aviation in the past.

-Once you get people in the system and they qualify themselves as an SQL, all you need to do is assign them to a rep and get ready to reach out 🙂
+Once you get people in your online sales funnel and they qualify themselves as an SQL, all you need to do is assign them to a rep and get ready to reach out 🙂

 The next step is to connect.